Swoon over foodie merch in and out of the kitchen

 Instructions

-• In a large pot, on medium low heat, add the olive oil and garlic and cook for 3 minutes.
+• In a large pot, on medium heat, add the olive oil, onion, celery, red bell pepper and garlic, and saute for 5 minutes.

-• Add the finely diced fish and agave nectar and cook uncovered for 90 – 120 minutes on medium.
+• Reduce heat to medium and add the finely diced fish and agave nectar.
+Cook uncovered for 90 – 120 minutes.
 Periodically, use large whisk to stir and break up the fish pieces.
-While the chowder is cooking, be sure to constantly remove any impurities that may rise to the surface.
+While the chowder is cooking, be sure to constantly skim any impurities that may rise to the surface.

-• Fish out bayleaves, Chowder is traditionally served warm with a tablespoon of rum and a few dashes of sherry pepper sauce.
+• Fish out the bay leaves and stir in chopped parsley.
+Chowder is traditionally served warm with a tablespoon of rum and a few dashes of sherry pepper sauce.

 Tried this recipe?Mention @MeikoAndTheDish or tag #MeikoAndTheDish